-Mental status changes in the heat-challenged victim signal the onset of potentially severe heat illness and heat stroke.
+Core temperature 104F or greater plus altered mental status is heat stroke and must be agressively treated.
 Mortality and morbidity are directly related to the length of time the victim is subject to the heat stress.
 Consider pharmacological causes as well.

-- Routine Patient Care - Move victim to a cool area and shield from the sun or any external heat source. - Remove as much clothing as is practical and loosen any restrictive garment remaining. - If alert and oriented, give small sips of cool liquids. - Monitor and record vital signs and level of consciousness - If temperature >104F(40C) or if altered mental status: begin active cooling by - Continually mist the exposed skin with tepid water while fanning the victim - Truncal ice packs may be used, but are less effective than evaporation - If shivering occurs discontinue active cooling and notify medical control
+- Routine Patient Care - ▶ Move victim to a cool area and shield from the sun or any external heat source.
+Remove as much clothing as is practical and loosen any restrictive garment remaining. - If alert and oriented, give small sips of cool liquids. - ► If signs of heat stroke (ie core temp >104F (40C) with altered mental status/ encephalopathy/ abnormal neuro exam), begin active cooling by one of the following (in order of preference): - Cold water immersion (CWI) or Tarp Assisted Cooling with Oscillation (TACO, see below) - Continually mist the exposed skin with water while fanning the victim - If only ice or cold packs are available, apply to face/ palms/ soles rather than groin and axilla - ► Continue cooling until core temp reaches 102 F, then stop active cooling to avoid afterdrop - ► HEAT STROKE IS A TIME CRITICAL EMERGENCY AND ACTIVE COOLING SHOULD BE PERFORMED ON SCENE IF AT ALL POSSIBLE

-- IV access and administer fluids to maintain systolic blood pressure >90 mm Hg (adults) or >minimum for age and signs of adequate perfusion. - IV bolus of 0.9% NaCl (normal saline): 250 ml for adults, 20ml/kg for pediatrics; may repeat if systolic pressure dictates.
+- ► IV access and administer fluids to maintain systolic blood pressure >90 mm Hg (adults) or >minimum for age and signs of adequate perfusion. - ► IV bolus of 0.9% NaCl (normal saline): 250 ml for adults, 20ml/kg for pediatrics; may repeat if systolic pressure dictates.